rhdunn/xquery-intellij-plugin/docs/specifications/XQuery IntelliJ Plugin XQuery.md

 If the `TypeName` in `SchemaTypeTest` is not present in the static context, an `XDMP-UNDTYP` error is raised.

+If the `TypeName` in `SimpleTypeTest` is not a simple type (atomic, union, or list type), or is not present in the static context, an `XDMP-UNDSIMTYP` error is raised.

 ##### 2.1.2.5 JSON Node Test